A successful idea

-If the empire lasted long enough, the peoples of the empire together could form a common culture and became one.
-In this way smaller cultures became integrated into larger ones.
-This happened, for example, in the Roman Empire.
+If the empire lasted long enough, the different peoples of an empire could form a common culture and become one.
+In this way, smaller groups became integrated into larger ones.
+That happened, for example, in the Roman Empire.
 Many later Roman emperors came from the provinces such as France, Africa or Arabia.
-When the empire finally collapsed the conquered peoples didn’t reappear as independent nations.
-They had become Romans.1 The Romans had no assimilation strategy but Roman culture was dominant.
-People in the empire took over customs from the Romans while the Romans took over some customs from the provinces.
-Nowadays the world is closely interconnected so a global culture may emerge without conquest.
-Most empires in history were multicultural.
-Nationalism hardly existed before the French Revolution.
+When the empire collapsed, the conquered peoples did not reappear as independent nations.1 The Roman Empire did not have an assimilation strategy, but cultural integration happened nonetheless.

 Us and them